This summer at the movies, superheroes, from ‘Superman’ to ‘Fantastic Four,’ return

 More recently, the week the tariffs were announced, "A Minecraft Movie" doubled its opening weekend projections, and all of those ticket buyers saw trailers and posters for everything to come.
 It was, Dergarabedian noted, one of the only positive financial stories that week.

 "Top Gun: Maverick" filmmaker Joseph Kosinski knows a few things about launching a pricey big screen spectacle into a turbulent marketplace.
-But he's feeling good about the summer and "F1's" place within it, which Warner Bros. will release on June 27.
+But he's feeling good about the summer and "F1's" place within it.
+Warner Bros. will release "F1" on June 27.

 “This is the summer where all this product that we’ve all been working on for the last few years is finally coming into the marketplace, so I’m very optimistic,” Kosinski said.
 “By the end of this summer, hopefully people aren’t talking about being in a funk anymore and it feels like we got our mojo back and we’re off to the races.”